LinusU/fs-temp/README.md

 file names. `template` should be a string where `%s` will be replaced with some random characters (e.g. `"linusu-%s"`).

+The string should contain `%s` exactly once.
+If you want to include a literal percent sign, escape it with another one, e.g. `'%%string'` becomes `'%string'`.

 ## License

 The MIT License (MIT)